-Prerequisites for registering to the comprehensive exam:

-- Fulfil the publication requirements presented in detail at the end of the chapter. - During the first four semesters of the PhD programme obtain at least 90 credits and the minimum course credits specified in the academic plan of the doctoral school. - In the case of individual doctoral candidates, who are not the students of the doctoral school yet, their registration to the comprehensive exam is accepted if they fulfil formally the publication requirements for obtaining the PhD degree (theses are not yet required when applying, so the content of the publications is not evaluated, just the fulfilment of the expected indicators).

-One can register to the comprehensive exam by filling the registration form available on the doctoral school's homepage and submitting the form in the Dean's Office.

-The comprehensive exam must be passed publicly, in front of a committee.
-The committee consists of at least three members.
-At least a third of the members is not employed by the institution operating the doctoral school.
-The committee chair is a university professor or a Professor Emeritus or a lecturer, researcher with a doctorate of the Hungarian Academy of Sciences.
-All members of the committee have scientific degrees.
-The examinee's supervisor cannot be a member of the committee.
-The exam committee is appointed by the Habilitation Committee and Doctoral Council (HBDT) of the respective scientific branch, in accordance with the university rules.
-The supervisor sends her/his evaluation of the student's performance to the chair of the committee.

-The comprehensive exam has two parts: in the first part the committee measures the theoretical knowledge of the examinee (,,theoretical part), in the second part the examinee presents her/his scientific progression (,,dissertation part").
+- 11. §.
+[Registration to the comprehensive exam] - (1) Prerequisites for registering to the comprehensive exam: - a) Fulfil the publication requirements presented in detail in Article 16. - b) During the first four semesters of the PhD programme obtain at least 90 credits and the minimum course credits specified in the academic plan of the doctoral school. - c) In the case of individual doctoral candidates, who are not the students of the doctoral school yet, their registration to the comprehensive exam is accepted if they fulfil formally the publication requirements for obtaining the PhD degree (theses are not yet required when applying, so the content of the publications is not evaluated, just the fulfilment of the expected indicators). - (2) Student participating in the doctoral program must submit a preliminary registration form (available on the homepage of the Doctoral School) to the Dean's Office in the beginning of the semester of the comprehensive exam, where the recommended main and secondary subject must be specified. - (3) One can register to the comprehensive exam by filling the registration form available on the doctoral school's homepage and submitting the form in the Dean's Office. - 12. §.
+[Complex exam committee] - (1) The comprehensive exam must be passed publicly, in front of a committee. - (2) The committee consists of at least three members.
+At least a third of the members is not employed by the institution operating the doctoral school. - (3) The committee chair is a university professor or a Professor Emeritus or a lecturer, researcher with a doctorate of the Hungarian Academy of Sciences. - (4) All members of the committee have scientific degrees. - (5) The examinee's supervisor cannot be a member of the committee. - (6) The exam committee is appointed by the Habilitation Committee and Doctoral Council (HBDT) of the respective scientific branch, in accordance with the university rules. - 13. §.
+[Preparation of the comprehensive exam] - (1) The examinee submits to the committee in electronic form, at least a week before the exam, a short summary of her/his achieved results that can be developed into theses, and her/his published articles and those submitted for publication. - (2) The supervisor sends her/his evaluation of the student's performance to the chair of the committee. - 14. §.
+[Schedule of the comprehensive exam] - (1) The comprehensive exam has two parts: in the first part the committee measures the theoretical knowledge of the examinee (,,theoretical part), in the second part the examinee presents her/his scientific progression (,,dissertation part').